AQueff/LapidaryCaribbeanRegionalArticle/README.md

 This article is based on one of my PhD dissertation chapter, available in French (but with English papers inside): https://theses.hal.science/tel-03994566

-The preprint as a pdf is available [here](https://osf.io/preprints/socarxiv/r9vmp/) with tables generated via direct LaTeX code in the .qmd document.
+The preprint as a pdf is available [here](https://osf.io/preprints/socarxiv/r9vmp/) with tables generated via direct LaTeX code in the .qmd document, and [here](https://aqueff.github.io/LapidaryCaribbeanRegionalArticle/) as an html page

 ## This repository contains
 - Quarto document for html rendering with R chuncks for Diversity analysis (Diversity profiles, modelling of diversity) and Similarity analysis (heatmaps and seriations, networks, correspondence analysis)